fortytw2/leaktest/README.md

 source tree.

-Takes a snapshot of running goroutines at the start of a test, and at the end - compares the two and viola.
+Takes a snapshot of running goroutines at the start of a test, and at the end - compares the two and *voila*.
 Ignores runtime/sys goroutines.
-Doesn't place nice with `t.Parallel()` right now, but there are plans to do so
+Doesn't play nice with `t.Parallel()` right now, but there are plans to do so.

 ### Example